micahflee/semiphemeral/README.md

 The Twitter API is only willing to tell you about your last 4000 likes.
 If you've already tried to fetch and delete your likes, but still have a lot of old likes, you can use semiphemeral to automate unliking them.

+_**WARNING: One does not simply unlike old tweets.** According to the Twitter API, you didn't like these old tweets, so you can't unlike them -- even though they're listed in your like history.
+The only way to remove them from your like history is to LIKE THEM AGAIN, and then you can unlike them.
+This is very noisy.
+Every time you re-like a tweet, the user will get a notification._

-In order to get a list of all of your old likes, you must go to https://twitter.com/settings/your_twitter_data and download your Twitter data (note that this is different than your "Twitter archive", which doesn't include information about your likes).
+In order to get a list of all of your old likes (since the Twitter API won't give it to you), you must go to https://twitter.com/settings/your_twitter_data and download your Twitter data (note that this is different than your "Twitter archive", which doesn't include information about your likes).
 Twitter will email you a link to a zip file.
 When you unzip it there will be many files, including a file called `like.js`.
 Run this command, with the path to your `like.js`, for example:

 ```sh
 semiphemeral unlike --filename ~/Downloads/twitter-2019-06-07-8195574bc935602c0056aee12fb11de78553835ace755eb782c895283f7fa14e/like.js
 ```

 Your filename will be different than this one, so make sure you update the command to match it.

+First this will fetch all of the old tweets you liked a long time ago, relike them, and then unlike them again.
+Every relike will cause a notification, but at the end of the process your likes will have actually been deleted.

+New likes don't have this problem, so as long as you regularly run `semiphemeral delete`, your new likes will automatically get deleted.

 ## Development